Our Team

 Kenton Myers

-Kenton Myers (he/him/his) is a trilingual interpreter and owner of M&N Language Services, LLC, a full-service agency based out of Birmingham, Alabama.
-Kenton holds a B.A. in Spanish and in Psychology from Birmingham Southern College.
-He is a nationally certified Spanish interpreter, holding NBCMI and CCHI certifications and is Court Certified in the state of Alabama.
-He is also a RID Nationally Certified American Sign Language Interpreter (NIC).
-Kenton serves as president of the Interpreters and Translators Association of Alabama (ITAA).
+Kenton Myers (he/him) is a trilingual interpreter and owner of M&N Language Services, LLC in Birmingham, Alabama.
+He holds national certifications in Spanish interpretation.
+Kenton is also a RID Nationally Certified American Sign Language Interpreter (NIC) and serves as the president of the Interpreters and Translators Association of Alabama (ITAA).

 Screen Shot 2022-02-27 at 1.15.28 PM.png